Unconventional Therapy for Unconventional People

 • Repeat for 5-10 minutes.

-4. Guided Imagery and Visualization
+4. Calm Down Anxiety with Guided Imagery

 Visualization techniques can transport you away from anxiety, helping to calm down your mind and body through powerful mental imagery.